-Irrigation planning, either in an individual project or in a basin as a whole, should take into account the irrigability of land, cost-effective irrigation options possible from all available sources of water, and appropriate irrigation and drainage techniques.
+Irrigation planning, either in an individual project or in a basin as a whole, should take into account the irrigability of land, cost-effective irrigation options possible from all available sources of water, and appropriate irrigation & drainage techniques.
 The irrigation intensity should be such as to extend the benefits of irrigation to as large as number of farm families as possible, keeping in view the need to maximise production.

-Following measures shall be taken to ensure that the irrigation potential created is fully utilised, the gap between the potential created and its utilisation is removed, water allocation in an irrigation system is done with due regard to equity and social justice, disparities in the availability of water between head-reach and tail-end farms and between large and small farms should be obviated by adoption of a rotational water distribution system, supply of water on a volumetric basis subject to certain ceilings is introduced and there is close integration of water-use and land-use policies.
+Following measures shall be taken to ensure that the irrigation potential created is fully utilised, the gap between the potential created and its utilisation is removed, water allocation in an irrigation system is done with due regard to equity and social justice, disparities in the availability of water between head-reach and tail-end farms and between large and small farms should be obviated by adoption of a rotational water distribution system, supply of irrigation water on a volumetric basis subject to certain ceilings is introduced and there is close integration of water-use and land-use policies.

-To achieve these objectives a multidisciplinary and integrated approach will be followed under C.A.D. programme.
+To achieve these objectives a multidisciplinary and integrated approach shall be adopted, which includes following actions:

-- a.
-It shall be ensured that the Government regulations are adhered to by law and persuasion. - b.
-Farmers shall be encouraged to adopt high efficiency water equipments and practices and use of ground water in conjunction with surface water. - c.
-Water charges shall be reviewed and realistic water rates shall be introduced. - d.
-Reclamation of waterlogged / saline affected land by scientific methods should form a part of command area development programme.
+- a) It shall be ensured that the Government regulations are adhered to by law and persuasion. - b) Farmers shall be encouraged to adopt scientific water management and farm practices through use of sprinkler and drip irrigation systems. - c) Farmers shall be encouraged to use ground water in conjunction with surface water. - d) Water charges shall be rationalised in a phased manner considering water consumption by different crops and regional factors. - e) Reclamation of waterlogged/salinity-affected land by scientific methods should form a part of command area development programme. - f) Penalties and disincentives for inefficient water use and wastage and incentives for water saving practices would be considered. - g) Judicious mix of technological, agronomical and economic measures to promote efficient use of water would be considered.